07akshay/Lottery/README.md

 ```

 Then you would need to create a copy of this repo on your local machine.
-To use any apiyou would need to run the pyhton script.
+To use any api you would need to run the corresponding python script.
 For example, if you want to run the allottToken API, then you need to run
 the allottToken.py file.

-Then you would need to go to this url - http://127.0.0.1:5055/allottToken/
+Then you would need to open this url - http://127.0.0.1:5055/allottToken/
 > Note - the resource would change with the API you want to run

 As soon as you open that web page in browser, you can see a simplistic interface